-This article is for all of you, who at least once has encountered problems or issues with your lovely sourdough.
+This article is for all of you, who at least once have encountered problems or issues with your lovely sourdough.

 Yes this happened to me too.
 I have struggled for far too many years, until I have found the right mentor.